akapa/escher-request/README.md

 - escherRequest.patch(url[, data[, config]])

-### Presigning an URL
+### Pre-signing an URL

-Presigns an url with given expiration (in second, by deafult it is 86400 secs, aka 24 hours).
+Pre-signs an url with given expiration (in second, by default it is 86400 secs, aka 24 hours).
-Mostly useful for integrating part of a front-end into an iframe.
+Mostly useful for ui handshake requests or integrating an iframe into a front-end.

 ```js
 escherRequest.preSignUrl(